anucvml/ddn-cvprw2020/index.md

 ### Dual Submissions

 We encourage submissions of preliminary or ongoing work.
-Accepted papers will not appear in the official IEEE proceedings.
+Accepted papers will not appear in the official IEEE proceedings but will be made public on this website.
 Relevant work that has previously been published or is to be presented at the main conference is also welcome.

 ### Important Dates